Five challenges in designing a fully autonomous system for driverless cars

 - Performance: managing car’s internal systems. , a significant portion of the design of an autonomous vehicle involves mundane issues such as power management.
 Several application-specific, unique circuit boards and subsystems are added to a conventional vehicle to provide the functions needed for autonomous operation.
 Much of the system-level operation involves measuring and managing the power requirements to control power, overall consumption, and thermal dissipation.

 Today, we see the driverless cars a reality after a constant research and development effort for past fifty plus years.
 Still, there are a lot of challenges in designing a fully autonomous system for the driverless cars.
-Some sneak-peak about these challenges are:

-- Road conditions: Road conditions could be highly unpredictable and vary from places to places.
+Road conditions could be highly unpredictable and vary from places to places.
 In some cases, there are smooth and marked broad highways.
-In other cases, road conditions are highly deteriorated - no lane marking.
+In other cases, road conditions are highly deteriorated – no lane marking.
 Lanes are not defined, there are potholes, mountainous and tunnel roads where external signals for direction are not very clear and likewise.

-- Weather conditions: Weather conditions play another spoilsport.
+Weather conditions play another spoilsport.
 There could be a sunny and clear weather or rainy and stormy weather.
 Autonomous cars should work in all sorts of weather conditions.
 There is absolutely no scope for failure or downtime.

-- Traffic conditions: Autonomous cars would have to get onto the road where they would have to drive in all sorts of traffic conditions.
+Autonomous cars would have to get onto the road where they would have to drive in all sorts of traffic conditions.
 They would have to drive with other autonomous cars on the road, and at the same time, there would also be a lot of humans.
 Wherever humans are involved, there are involved a lot of emotions.
 Traffic could be highly moderated and self-regulated.
 But often there are cases where people may be breaking traffic rules.
 An object may turn up in unexpected conditions.
 In the case of dense traffic, even the movement of few cms per minute does matter.
 One can’t wait endlessly for traffic to automatically clear and have some precondition to start moving.
 If more of such cars on the road are waiting for traffic to get cleared, ultimately that may result in a traffic deadlock.

-- Accident Liability: The most important aspect of autonomous cars is accidents liability.
+The most important aspect of autonomous cars is accidents liability.
 Who is liable for accidents caused by a self-driving car?
 In the case of autonomous cars, the software will be the main component that will drive the car and will make all the important decisions.
 While the initial designs have a person physically placed behind the steering wheel, newer designs showcased by Google, do not have a dashboard and a steering wheel!
 In such designs, where the car does not have any controls like a steering wheel, a brake pedal, an accelerator pedal, how is the person in the car supposed to control the car in case of an untoward incident?
 Additionally, due to the nature of autonomous cars, the occupants will mostly be in a relaxed state and may not be paying close attention to the traffic conditions.
 In situations where their attention is needed, by the time they need to act, it may be too late to avert the situation.

-- Radar Interference: Autonomous cars use lasers and radar for navigation.
+Autonomous cars use lasers and radar for navigation.
 The lasers are mounted on roof top while the sensors are mounted on the body of the vehicle.
 The principle of radar works by detecting reflections of radio waves from surrounding objects.
 When on the road, a car will continuously emit radio frequency waves, which get reflected from the surrounding cars and other objects near the road.
 The time taken for the reflection is measured to calculate the distance between the car and the object.
 Appropriate action is then taken based on the radar readings.
 The principle of radar works by detecting reflections of radio waves from surrounding objects.
 When on the road, a car will continuously emit radio frequency waves, which get reflected from the surrounding cars and other objects near the road.
 The time taken for the reflection is measured to calculate the distance between the car and the object.
 Appropriate action is then taken based on the radar readings.
 When this technology is used for hundreds of vehicles on the road, will a car be able to distinguish between its own (reflected) signal and the signal (reflected or transmitted) from another vehicle?
 Even if multiple radio frequencies are available for radar, this frequency range is unlikely to be insufficient for all the vehicles manufactured.

-Challenges are many even today for rolling out the autonomous cars on the road.
+Challenges in training algorithms are many even today for rolling out the autonomous cars on the road.
 But so is the determination of our scientists, engineers and problem solvers from various disciplines.
 The collective effort of the industry will definitely make the autonomous car on the road a reality one day, and the benefits will be huge.
 Not only it will save fuel, encourage efficient transportation and shared services, but will also help in saving many lives that are regularly lost in road accidents.